My history of treatment is on the about page of this blog.

 Preventing the growth of new blood vessels limits the size that tumours can reach.
 There is a really interesting TED Talk by William Li on the subject.

-b/ reduce stress
+b/ Reduce stress

 As covered above, it slows things down.
 Buys time.
 Do whatever it takes to slow your lifestyle down.

-c/ remove sugars
+c/ Remove sugars

 Most cancers seem to have a much higher need of sugar than normal cells.
 Remove refined sugar from your diet.
 This alone will take out 90% of what is on the supermarket shelves.

-d/ reduce/remove sodium (salt)
+d/ Reduce/remove sodium (salt)

 This is part of alkalising the body, and could be in the section above, and it also belongs here.
 This takes out most of the rest of what is in the supermarket.
+Most people have high blood pressure, so reducing salt helps lower it.
+I always had low blood pressure, so eliminating salt had my blood pressure get down to 80/65 – a bit too low – so salt is back in my diet, at moderate levels.

 3/ Believe in yourself.

-There is a huge amount of information out there in the power of belief.
+There is a huge amount of information out there on the power of belief.
 In medical literature it is known as the placebo effect, and it is very real.
 For most classes of drugs it is at least 70% as effective as drug therapy, and for some classes of drugs, it is over 90% as effective as drug therapy.

 So find something you can believe in, and believe in it.